RedHatRanger/RHCE9Vagrant/rhce-practice-questions/16_lv_yml_(HARD).md

     - name: Check if VG exists
       ansible.builtin.debug:
         msg: "Volume Group research not found."
-      when: ansible_lvm.vgs.research is not defined  # Run this only if VG 'research' from ansible_facts does NOT exist
+      when: ansible_lvm.vgs.research is not defined  # Run this only if the volume group 'research' does NOT exist in ansible_lvm facts

     - block:
         # Try to create a logical volume named 'data' of size 1500 MiB in VG 'research'